Vig appointed deputy commander of Joint Forces Training Base

 |0

-This work, Vig appointed deputy commander of Joint Forces Training Base, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vig appointed deputy commander of Joint Forces Training Base, by COL Richard Lalor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT